Embedding Hindsight Reasoning in Separation Logic: Overview

-We contrast the above proof with one based on prophecy reasoning.
+\looseness=-1 We contrast the above proof with one based on prophecy reasoning in the style of~\cite{DBLP:journals/pacmpl/JungLPRTDJ20}.
 Without temporal interpolation, the proof has to witness the linearization point of a \code{read} thread $t$ at the exact moment where the relevant \code{inc} thread sets $n$ to $n_l+n_r'$ for the value $n_r'$ that will be later read by $t$.
 However, $n_r'$ depends on how many other \code{inc} threads will still increment \code{r} between these two points.
-So we need a prophecy variable for $t$ that predicts the number of such increments between the points when $t$ reads \code{l} and \code{r}.
-To establish the linearizability argument, the prophecy variables for the unboundedely many \code{read} threads need to be shared with all the unboundedly many \code{inc} threads that may execute concurrently.
-This proof is arguably less intuitive.
-It involves a non-trivial construction and completely loses the thread-modular appeal of the proof based on temporal interpolation.
+One can introduce a prophecy variable for $t$ that predicts the number of such increments between the points when $t$ reads \code{l} and \code{r}.
+To establish the linearizability argument, the prophecy variables and linearization obligations for the unboundedely many \code{read} threads need to be shared with all \code{inc} threads that may execute concurrently.
+This involves a complex \emph{helping protocol} construction that governs the transfer of resources between threads.
+This construction is reflected in the proof in the form of a more complex invariant capturing the shared state of the data structure.